arielmission-space/PAOS/docs/source/user/abcd/index.rst

 Example
 ^^^^^^^^^^

-Code snippet to use :class:`~paos.paos_abcd.ABCD` to simulate the effect of a thick lens on a light ray.
+Code example to use :class:`~paos.paos_abcd.ABCD` to simulate the effect of a thick lens on a light ray.
 The lens is :math:`t_c = 5.0 \ \textrm{mm}` thick and is plano-convex, i.e. the first dioptre has :math:`R = \infty` and the second has :math:`R = -20.0 \ \textrm{mm}`, causing the beam to converge.
 The index of refraction in object space and in image space is that of free space :math:`n_{os} = n_{is} = 1.0`, while the lens medium has :math:`n_l = 1.5`.